e6a5/word-of-the-day/README.md

  Example: the cut-throat world of politics

  Definition: (of an activity) in which people compete with each other in aggressive and unfair ways

+ ### stumble /ˈstʌmbl/ (verb)

+ Example:  I stumbled over a rock. ->  to hit your foot against something while you are walking or running and almost fall.

+ In her nervousness she stumbled over her words. ->  to make a mistake or mistakes and stop while you are speaking, reading to somebody or playing music

+ ### phenomenon /fəˈnɑːmɪnən/ (noun)

+ Example: the global phenomenon of climate change -> a fact or an event in nature or society, especially one that is not fully understood

+ This young pianist is a phenomenon. -> a person or thing that is very successful or impressive.

+ ### assimilate /əˈsɪməleɪt/ (noun)

+ Example: The committee will need time to assimilate this report. -> assimilate something to fully understand an idea or some information so that you are able to use it yourself

+ These changes were gradually assimilated into everyday life. -> to make an idea, a person’s attitude, etc. fit into something or be acceptable.

+ ### hustle /ˈhʌsl/ (verb)

+ Example: They survive by hustling on the streets.

+ Definition: hustle (something) to sell or obtain something, often illegally

+ ### distinguish /dɪˈstɪŋɡwɪʃ/ (verb)

+ Synonym: differentiate

+ Example At what age are children able to distinguish between right and wrong?

+ Definition: to recognize the difference between two people or things